bcaffo/LittleInferenceBook/manuscript/13_bootstrapping.md

 ![Bootstrapping example for the median of sons' heights from Galton's ](images/bootstrapping3.png)

-### Notes on the bootstrap
+### Summary notes on the bootstrap

 - The bootstrap is non-parametric.
 - Better percentile bootstrap confidence intervals correct for bias.
-- There are lots of variations on bootstrap procedures; the book "An Introduction to the Bootstrap"" by Efron and Tibshirani is a great place to start for both bootstrap and jackknife information.
+- There are lots of variations on bootstrap procedures; the book [An Introduction to the Bootstrap](http://www.crcpress.com/product/isbn/9780412042317) by Efron and Tibshirani is a great place to start for both bootstrap and jackknife information.

 ## Group comparisons via permutation tests